ManageEngine recognized in the 2023 Gartner® Magic Quadrant™ for Application Performance Monitoring and Observability.

-Understand the scalability of your ELB system and get a jumpstart on monitoring the Application Load Balancers in your environment.
+Understand the scalability of your ELB system and get a jumpstart on monitoring the Application and Network Load Balancers in your environment.
 Applications Manager's AWS Elastic Load Balancer monitoring system provides the ability to monitor your ELB configuration with detailed metrics about the requests made to your load balancers.

-With Applications Manager, you gain system-wide visibility into resource utilization, application performance, and operational health of your AWS infrastructure and application performance.
+With Applications Manager's AWS monitoring tool, you gain system-wide visibility into resource utilization, application performance, and operational health of your AWS infrastructure and application performance.
 In addition, it also features the capability to keep a close watch on your ECS instances with AWS ECS monitoring and your Lambda service with AWS Lambda monitoring.